VanderChen/agentcube/docs/design/PicoD-Design.md

 - **Protocol Overhead**: SSH requires complex handshakes, key management, and persistent sessions, which add unnecessary weight in lightweight sandbox environments.
 - **Limited Flexibility**: The rigid nature of the SSH protocol makes it difficult to implement custom authentication schemes or optimize for specialized workflows.

-To overcome these limitations, we propose **PicoD** (Pico Daemon) — a lightweight, HTTP/gRPC-based service daemon.
+To overcome these limitations, we propose **PicoD** (Pico Daemon) — a lightweight, RESTful service daemon.
 PicoD delivers essential sandbox capabilities with minimal overhead, while maintaining security through simple, token-based authentication.

 ### Design Goals

-PicoD is designed as a **stateless daemon** that processes each gRPC request independently.
+PicoD is designed as a **stateless daemon** that processes each request independently.
 Its guiding principles are:

 - **Lightweight**: Minimal resource footprint, optimized for containerized sandbox environments.
 - **Simple Protocol:** RESTful HTTP APIs with JSON payloads that are easy to integrate, debug, and test